-It is a time of great sadness when parents and families experience a stillbirth.
-Registration is a legal process so it is important you understand what is required.
-You must register the stillbirth in person and cannot ask a relative or friend to attend instead.
+It is a time of great sadness when parents and families experience a stillbirth, and while it can be upsetting, registration is a legal requirement, so it is important you understand what you need to do.

 If you have any difficulties with English please let us know so we can arrange an interpreter for you.
 If you know someone who is willing to interpret for you please bring them with you.

 Every stillbirth in England and Wales must be registered in the district where it took place and normally within 42 days.
 A stillbirth may not be registered more than three months after it occurred.